-Ice Age Trail: Hartland is a 6.8 mile moderately trafficked point-to-point trail located near Hartland, WI that features beautiful wild flowers and is good for all skill levels.
+Ice Age Trail: Hartland is a 6.8 mile moderately trafficked point-to-point trail located near Hartland, Wisconsin that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail.

 Follow the Ice Age Trail along the crystal clear Bark River as it cuts through the city and parks of Hartland.
 Follow the Ice Age Trail through the many parks of downtown Hartland, WI.
 This section features mostly paved trail connecting the Bark River Greenway and many parks through Hartland, WI.
 It features the Wisconsin Conservationists' Hall of Fame-three commemorative sites to Wisconsin's famous conservationists.
 This detailed route covers the Hartland segment of the Ice Age Trail and all it's access points, trailheads, parking, connecting trails, communities, parks, preserves, and facilities.
 This guide contains almost 30 points of interest for the trail, viewable via your browser at home, or on the fly trailside via your mobile phone.
 The Ice Age Trail is a thousand-mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
 Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.